Eric Petersen Discusses Playing Kevin McRoberts on “Kevin Can F**K Himself

 About Eric Petersen

 Eric Petersen is a dynamic American actor who has made his mark on both stage and screen.
 First and foremost, he’s a seasoned Broadway performer.
-He’s appeared in a variety of popular productions, including playing the title role in Shrek the Musical.
+He’s appeared in various popular productions, including playing the title role in Shrek the Musical.
 Furthermore, he’s showcased his talent in shows like The 25th Annual Putnam County Spelling Bee and Escape to Margaritaville.
-Demonstrating his versatility as an actor.
+He is demonstrating his versatility as an actor.

 Eric Petersen as Shrek in “Shrek The Musical” at the Cadillac Palace Theatre